-In the previous section, we showed that the DQM provides a better fit than GQM to the MBQM obtained via exact diagonalization in the flat-band limit.
-To show that this is not an artifact of a particular flat-band model, let us also consider the case of dispersive bands.
-We still use the model in Eq.~\eqref{H_sigma}, but now relax the flat-band assumption.
+So far, we demonstrated that the DQM provides a better fit than the GQM to the MBQM obtained via exact diagonalization in the flat-band limit.
+We now establish that this result is not merely an artifact of exactly flat bands.
+We use the model in Eq.~\eqref{H_sigma}, but relax the flat-band assumption by setting $t_{12}\neq t_1, t_2$.
+The bands are assumed to be weakly dispersive with a bandwidth much smaller than the band gap.
+While allowing us to simplify the computations, such bands are still fundamentally different from the flat bands.

 The momentum-dependent quantum metric is defined in Eqs.~\eqref{metric_cond_relation-gk} and \eqref{g_def_CvG} for the GQM and the DQM, respectively.
 The integrals over frequencies are calculated numerically where we also introduced broadening in the spectral functions as $\omega \to \omega +i\delta$.
 We use the self-energies calculated via the first expressions in Eqs.~\eqref{creutz-G-orig-Sigma} and \eqref{creutz-G-diag-Sigma-def}; we obtain the imaginary part first and use the Kramers-Kronig relation to derive the real part.

 We show the DQM in Fig.~\ref{fig:disp-g-k} for a few values of $U/t$.
 As one can see, the quantum metric has a strong dependence on $k$ but shows only minute variations with the interaction strength $U/t$.